luau-lang/rfcs/docs/rawget-type-operator.md

 ## Drawbacks

 There aren't appreciable drawbacks.
 One possible drawback is the increase in the size of the codebase, which may complicate maintenance.
-However, since code for `index` type operators already exists, the additional code needed to implement this operator will be minimal.
+However, this is not expected to be a major drawback since the code for `index` type operators already exists.
+By reusing the code, it is even fair to say that there will be less than 50 lines of code needed to implement this type operator.

-In summary, the implementation of this feature will be relatively straightforward while minimally increasing the lines of code.
-This approach ensures maintainability and leverages existing code, reducing potential errors and simplifying future updates.
-Therefore, the benefits of adding this operator outweigh the minor increase in code size, making it a practical and efficient enhancement.
+Another drawback can come from the extra knowledge a user may need in order to use this type operator.
+For example, users will need to know the inner workings of types and how different operations interact with them (for instance, how `index` interacts with metatables that have the `__index` metamethod).
+However, there are documentations that outline each interactions, and thus this drawback does not seem to pose an issue.

 ## Alternatives